MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 ### Stage Latency

+Let's first look at the stage latency of our batching ingestion.
 For an explanation of each stage, see [Batching stages](#batching-stages).
-Let's first look at the stage latency of our batching ingestion:

 1. In the **Metrics** pane in Azure Monitor, select **Add Metric**.
 1. Select *Stage Latency* as the **Metric** value and *Avg* as the **Aggregation** value.